Conditional expectations, traces, angles between spaces and Representations of the Hecke algebras: The representation of the Hecke algebra

 \centerline{$\langle \Gamma \sigma_1 \otimes \sigma_2 \Gamma, \Gamma \sigma_3 \otimes \sigma_4 \Gamma \rangle$}

-that depends only on $\sigma_3^{-1}\Gamma \sigma_1$, $\sigma_2^{-1}\Gamma \sigma_3$) and thus by cyclically rotating the variables, the scalar product corresponds to a bilinear form on $\K^{\ast}\K$.
-(Note that in [Ra] we constructed also a scalar product, with positive values on the generators, such that the corresponding bilinear form is again positive definite). \end{defn}
+that depends only on $\sigma_3^{-1}\Gamma \sigma_1$, $ \sigma_2^{-1}\Gamma \sigma_3$.
+By cyclically rotating the variables, the scalar product corresponds to a bilinear form on ${\mathcal{K} }^{\ast}{\mathcal{K}}$.
+(Note that in [Ra] we also constructed a scalar product, with positive values on the generators, such that the corresponding bilinear form is again positive definite). \end{definition}

-With the above defintions we have the following.
+With the above definitions we have the following.